-Bridgewater-based law firm Norris McLaughlin, P.A., is proud to announce that two of their attorneys have received prestigious accolades from the New Jersey Law Journal (NJLJ).
+Bridgewater-based law firm Norris McLaughlin, P.A., is proud to announce that one of their attorneys hasreceived prestigious accolades from the New Jersey Law Journal (NJLJ).

 (Ret.)
 Judge William A. Dreier is one of the recipients of the NJLJ’s first Lifetime Achievement Award.
 Winners were selected based on how they have helped to shape the law in New Jersey, whether through their work on the bench, assisting those in need of legal services, building a firm, or by any other means.

-Dreier and Lawrence will be honored at an awards dinner on May 27 at Brooklake Country Club in Florham Park.
+Dreier will be honored at an awards dinner on May 27 at Brooklake Country Club in Florham Park.

 A resident of Warren, Judge Dreier heads the Norris McLaughlin, P.A.
 ADR practice, in addition to supervising commercial litigation and mediation and arbitration.
 He frequently lectures, mediates and arbitrates substantial Chancery and other disputes.
 In 2009, he was selected as namesake and first recipient of the William A. Dreier Award, an annual award given to attorneys and jurists for excellence in and advancement of product liability and toxic tort law in New Jersey, by the Products Liability and Toxic Tort Section of the New Jersey State Bar Association (NJSBA).
 That same year, he was designated as the ADR Practitioner of the Year by the NJSBA Dispute Resolution Section.
 In 2008, Judge Dreier was awarded the prestigious Medal of Honor, the highest award for an attorney, by the New Jersey State Bar Foundation for his professional excellence, as demonstrated by his accomplishments in the law and service to the profession and community throughout his career.